instana/robot-shop/README.md

 To see the application performance results in the Instana dashboard, you will first need an Instana account.
 Don't worry a [trial account](https://instana.com/trial?utm_source=github&utm_medium=robot_shop) is free.

 ## Build from Source
 To optionally build from source (you will need a newish version of Docker to do this) use Docker Compose.
-Optionally edit the *.env* file to specify an alternative image registry and version tag; see the official [documentation](https://docs.docker.com/compose/env-file/) for more information.
+Optionally edit the `.env` file to specify an alternative image registry and version tag; see the official [documentation](https://docs.docker.com/compose/env-file/) for more information.

 ```shell
 $ docker-compose build
 ```

-If you modified the *.env* file and changed the image registry, you may need to push the images to that registry
+If you modified the `.env` file and changed the image registry, you need to push the images to that registry

 ```shell
 $ docker-compose push